anshulsamar/anshulsamar.github.io/_projects/tile2vec.md

 For the paper, we trained Tile2Vec on 100k such triplets for 50 epochs using a margin of 50, 0.01 l2 regularization, and Adam optimizer with a 1e-3 learning rate and betas (0.5, 0.999).
 We used `src/tilenet.py` as the model.
+The output embedding has 512 dimensions.
 Here is a paper excerpt on the results:

 > The previous state-of-the-art result used a transfer learning approach in which a CNN is trained to predict nighttime lights (a proxy for poverty) from